-I ALWAYS have a pocket knife in my front right pocket, and although I have a variety of folding knives to choose from, the best one is the one I happen to slip in my pocket each morning (whichever knife that may be).
+I ALWAYS carry a pocket knife in my front right pocket, and although I have a variety of folding knives to choose from, the best pocket knife is the one I happen to slip in my pocket each morning (whichever knife that may be).

-Despite the choices I have of the pocket knives I happen to own, the one that I put in my pocket more often than others is the Gerber E-Z Out Junior.
+Despite the choices I have of all the pocket knives I happen to own, the one that I put in my pocket more often is the Gerber EZ Out Jr.

-Just because this particular knife is what I often carry does not mean that there are 999,999 other pocket knives that I would probably like even better!
-It just so happens to be what I’ve carried for so many years – and sharpened so many times – that it’s like an old friend 😉 I’m sure you feel the same about yours…
+Just because this particular knife is what I often carry does not mean that there are lots (and I mean lots) of other pocket knives that are good or better!
+It just so happens to be what I’ve carried for so many years – and sharpened so many times – that it’s like an old friend.
+I’m sure you feel the same about yours…

 Note: I vary what I carry based on my plans.
-Ordinarily I carry the small folder, but if I’m going on any ‘expeditions’, I carry bigger, or even a full tang in it’s sheath.
+Ordinarily I carry the small folder, but if I’m going on any ‘expeditions’ I carry bigger, or even a full tang in it’s sheath.

 Why has this been the best pocket knife for me?

 I find more use for it’s fine edge blade rather than a serrated blade under ordinary circumstances, however I know that it’s just a matter of preference.

-The ‘E-Z out’ feature assists while opening – which can be done with one hand – although I usually just use two hands.
+It assists while opening – which can be done with one hand – although I usually just use two hands.
 Many folding knives have this sort of feature, although implemented in their own way.

-When the blade snaps into place, it is rock solid with zero slop at the hinge point.
-It almost feels like a full tang knife when opened (well, maybe that’s stretching it a bit…).
+For this one, when the blade snaps into place, it is rock solid with zero slop at the hinge point.
+It almost feels solid like a full tang knife when opened (well, maybe that’s stretching it a bit…).

-For safety, the blade will not fold back unless you press down on the ‘unlock’ portion of the handle’s backbone (with purpose).
-In other words there’s no way you’ll accidentally press it.
+For safety, the blade will not fold back unless I press down on the ‘unlock’ portion of the handle’s backbone (with purpose).
+In other words there’s no way I will accidentally press it.

-It has survived countless tumbles in the washing machine and dryer without issue 😉 Ooops…
+It has survived countless tumbles in the washing machine & dryer without issue.
+Ooops…

 Used Pocket Knives